dmlls/whatsapp-emoji-linux/README.md

 <h2>Disclaimer <img width="22" src="https://github.com/dmlls/whatsapp-emoji-linux/blob/main/img/readme/disclaimer.png" alt="Disclaimer"></h2>

-The emoji images provided are for educational purposes only.
+The emoji images included in this repository belong to WhatsApp.
 WhatsApp is a Trademark of WhatsApp LLC, registered in the U.S. and/or other countries.
-According to [Emojipedia](https://emojipedia.org/licensing/):

-> To the best of our knowledge, specific information about licensing emojis from Apple, Facebook, WhatsApp or Samsung is not publicly available.
+These images are provided for non-commercial, educational purposes only.
+Its use is solely transformative, i.e., intended with a further purpose or different character, and do not substitute under any circumstance for the original use of the work.